MarMarLwin/currency_converter/README.md

 This app will show live currency rates.

--I have some problemn to use currency layer free account.Athough I complaint this issues,it didn't fix yet.So I used this freecurrency api.
+-I have some problemn to use currency layer free account.Although I complaint this issues,it didn't fix yet.So I used this freecurrency api.

 ## Getting Started